python-microscopy/python-microscopy/doc/cluster/cluster_install.rst

 -----------------------------

-The master node runs 3 extra server processes that do not run on standard cluster nodes - a Web UI to the cluster, a task scheduler for distributed compute tasks, and, optionally, a webDAV server to permit the cluster to be mapped as a drive on windows or OSX.
+The master node runs 3 extra server processes that do not run on standard cluster nodes - a Web UI to the cluster, a task scheduler for distributed compute tasks, and, optionally, a WebDAV server to permit the cluster to be mapped as a drive on windows or OSX.
 It is also reasonable to use the master node as a gateway/proxy into the cluster, in which case it should have 2 network interfaces.
 In our installs to date the master node is one of the standard cluster nodes, just running the extra processes but it could also be a standalone machine.